egardner/ericgardner.info/source/notes/back-to-basics.html.md

 This must be an increasingly common experience, because recently there has been a proliferation of so-called
 [classless CSS frameworks](https://css-tricks.com/no-class-css-frameworks/) –
-stylesheets that add enough styling for base HTML elements that you can do all your design in HTML.
+stylesheets that add enough styling for base elements that you can do all your design in HTML.

 There are many examples, but I went with a library called [Pico.css](https://picocss.com).
 It supports dark mode automatically, which